⚠️ Hiking and scrambling are inherently dangerous activities. Please read my Disclaimer. ⚠️

 A pano to the west.

 The impressive north aspect of Gladstone.
 The small hills in the distance to the left of centre are Mount Baldy, Mount Albert, and Piney Point, while Christie Mine Ridge sits just to the right of centre.
 To the right of centre is “Whitney Creek Mountain” with Prairie Bluff on the far right.

 Looking east at Prairie Bluff and Victoria Peak.
 Mill Creek can be seen in the foreground.
 The route described by Andrew Nugara in, More Scrambles in the Canadian Rockies, follows Mill Creek before branching off to follow the tributary (lower centre) that leads to southern slopes of Gladstone.
 This was the route that we followed in 2015.

 The consolation from my 2015 attempt of Gladstone was “Mill Creek Peak” (foreground left).
 This ended up being a fun scramble and the right choice for the day, because as we were heading to the larger peak on the foreground centre, we were hit by a snowstorm that forced us to make a hasty retreat off the mountain.
 Had we been on Gladstone, we would’ve been stuck in deep snow and whiteout conditions.
+“Mill Creek Mountain” (foreground right of centre) is what I’ve named the entire massif and also the highest peak on it.
 In the distance to the southeast are: Victoria Peak (far left), Loaf Mountain (centre), Victoria Ridge (centre), and Windsor Mountain.

 Windsor Mountain and Castle Peak dominate the view to the southwest while North Castle sits in the foreground on the right.
 In the distant centre are: Starvation Peak, Kenow Mountain, Jutland Mountain, and Langemarck Mountain.
 The summit of Lys Ridge is on the far right.